Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-11-show-minigames-of-area.md

 ## Description

-The minigames of an area are listed on a view.
-For minigames of a world the path is `/courses/<course-id>/worlds/<world-index>/minigames` and for a dungeon `/courses/<course-id>/worlds/<world-index>/dungeons/<dungeon-index>/minigames`.
+The minigames of an area are can be listed.

 ## Precondition

 At least one course is created.
-The tester is on the view of an area minigames list as described in the description above.
+The tester is on the view where the minigames of an area are listed.

 ## Postcondition

-The view lists the list of minigames with the posibillity to change the minigame and change the configuration.
+The view lists all minigames with the posibillity to change each minigame corresponding configuration.

 ## Typical procedure

 1. The view shows at least 12 minigames
-2. Every minigame has a little space with a dropdown where minigames can be selected
+2. Every minigame can be selected
-3. Every minigame has an edit button where the configurations can be edited
+3. The configurations of every minigame can be edited

 ## Alternative procedures